bulk-reviewer/bulk-reviewer/docs/reviewdashboard.rst

 Using the file selector
 -----------------------
-Features displayed in the Feature Table can be filtered by their source file using the file selector.
+Features displayed in the feature table can be filtered by their source file using the file selector.
 To display the file selector, click the "+ Show file selector" button.

 .. image:: images/FileSelectorButton.png
   :width: 150